FAIRmat-NFDI/nomad-simulations/docs/model_system/model_system.md

 !!! warning
     This part is still under construction.

-    Currently the ModelSystem is being refactored .
+    Currently the ModelSystem is being refactored.